Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Topology results

 \subsection{Exponential tightness}

-In this section, we use the characterisation of compact sets of Proposition~\ref{prop_compact_sets_for_d_E} to prove exponential tightness of the laws $\{\Prob^N_{\beta}:N\in \N^*\}$ inside $E([0,T],\e)$ for each $T>0,\beta>1$.
+In this section, we use the characterisation of compact sets of Proposition~\ref{prop_compact_sets_for_d_E} to prove exponential tightness of $\{\Prob^N_{\beta}:N\in \N_{\geq 1}\}$ for each $T>0,\beta>\log 2$ for trajectories in $E([0,T],\e)$.
 We first give a sufficient condition for exponential tightness, in Corollary~\ref{coro_sufficient_condition_for_tightness}, then prove that it is satisfied in the rest of the section.
 The main difficulty lies, once again, in the control of the poles.
 To start with, the following characterisation of convergence in the volume distance $d_{L^1}$ will be useful.

 \begin{lemm} Let $(G_\ell)_{\ell\geq 1}$ be a family of functions of $C^2_c(\R^2,\R)$, dense for the uniform norm $\sup_{\R^2}|\cdot|$ in the separable set $C_c(\R^2,R)$.
-Then $d_{L^1}$ is topologically equivalent to the distance $\tilde d_{L^1}$ defined as follows: if $\gamma^1,\gamma^2\in \Omega$ have associated droplet $\Gamma^1,\Gamma^2$:
+Then $d_{L^1}$ is topologically equivalent to the distance $\tilde d_{L^1}$ defined as follows: if $\gamma^1,\gamma^2\in \Omega$ have associated droplet $\Gamma^1,\Gamma^2$,

 In the sequel, $\tilde d_{L^1}$ and $d_{L^1}$ are identified. \end{lemm} To prove exponential tightness, we replace the condition on the Hausdorff distance, in Proposition~\ref{prop_compact_sets_for_d_E}, by a condition on the positions of the extremities $L_k,R_k,1\leq k \leq 4$ of the poles.
 This condition, stated next, is more convenient to check at the microscopic level. \begin{coro}[Sufficient condition for tightness] Let $T>0$.
 Assume that, for each $G\in C^2_c(\R^2)$ and each $\epsilon>0$,